For Professionals

 You are a Children’s Social Worker and…

 The phone rings.
 A new case.
-A new family, where the father has been arrested for viewing indecent images of children (iioc) or having a sexual communication with/or about a child online.
+A new family, where the father has been arrested for viewing indecent images of children (IIOC)/child sex abuse material (CSAM) or having a sexual communication with/or about a child online.

 What are your next thoughts?Does your mind automatically go to the darkest places?

 An independent risk assessment is necessary and very important.
 This should be done as quickly as possible to minimise the disruption to the children’s lives.
 There’s lots to learn about this rising crime.
-Please take the time to go through this website (especially this page).
+Please take the time to go through this website (especially this page and research papers).
 Digest the research studies and share with your colleagues.

 Look at the whole picture of the family and the children’s relationship with their father.
 Above all else, please consider that this family has just had their entire world blown apart.
 They all need empathy, compassion and warmth.

-Research shows that traditionally NOP’s find professionals treat them with suspicion and mistrust, particularly when they choose to remain in the relationship.
+Research shows that traditionally families of those arrested find that professionals treat them with suspicion and mistrust, particularly when they choose to support the one who offended.

-Other research also shows that with the cohort of IIOC offenders using mainstream websites to offend, there is an overestimation of the risk of reoffending and prediction of contact offences.
-Ultimately, this creates a ‘heavy-handed’ approach and lengthy involvement by Social Services.
+Other research also shows that with the cohort of IIOC/CSAM offenders using mainstream websites to offend, there is an overestimation of the risk of reoffending and incorrect prediction of contact offences.
+Ultimately, this creates a ‘heavy-handed’ approach especially with social services over-estimating risk where there is none.
+The attitude of “if in doubt, chuck him out” goes against the European court of human rights to a normal family life.
+It advocates social services involvement should not be prolonged for children.

-Recidivism rates for IIOC offenders are approximately 3-5%.
-While lower reconviction rates do not minimise the seriousness of IIOC use, these findings highlight the need for comprehensive assessment to include absorbing and applying the latest research in order to make sound risk decisions that consider the low recidivism rates.
+Recidivism rates for CSAM offenders is incredibly low (<5%).
+While lower reconviction rates do not minimise the seriousness of CSAM use, these findings highlight the need for comprehensive assessment to include absorbing and applying the latest research in order to make sound risk decisions that consider the low recidivism rates.

 Partners (especially those who stay), feel negatively viewed by safeguarding professionals.
 Partners do not condone their spouse’s offence at all yet feel under scrutiny instead of supported.
 After all, they have been victimised too in this crisis.
-Many report being treated as secondary perpetrators.
+Many report being treated as contagiously guilty.

 The children protection measures are often counter-productive.
 The Children and Families Act (2014) emphasised the need for children to remain in their family units without excessive intervention from Social Services.
 Unfortunately, the majority of children of online offenders experience excessive disruption to the family unit and long-term ongoing negative intervention.